oudalab/petrarch2/README.md

 syntactic parse in Treebank form.
 Or if you're not looking to edit Petrarch itself and just use its functionality, [hypnos](https://github.com/caerusassociates/hypnos) is an easier option.

-Petrarch2 only runs in Python 2.
-Unfortunately, Python 3 is not supported and will fail with an opaque message.

 ## Running PETRARCH-2